- Undergraduate Program

 Allen A. Kozinski

 Allen A. Kozinski held senior management positions at Quaker Oats and British Petroleum/Amoco where he rose to Group Vice President.
-In February 2007, he was elected to the Board of Directors of Curtis-Wright Corporation, the aerospace, ground defense and industrial equipment company.
+In February 2007, he was elected to the Board of Directors of Curtiss-Wright Corporation, the aerospace, ground defense and industrial equipment company.

 Steven L. Miller